Assessing Historical Structural Oppression Worldwide via Rule-Guided Prompting of Large Language Models: Discussion

 All models display a bias of overestimation, with {\gptiii} and CoT prompting each exhibiting the greatest number of errors among models and prompting styles, respectively.
 In contrast, {\gptivo} showed the least number of errors among models, and the rule-guided approach yields the fewest among prompt types.
 Most errors are clustered around (i) misinterpreting ambiguous identities (\eg mapping ``Indian" in the United States to ``Indigenous" instead of South Asian), (ii) overweighting or underweighting specific discrimination patterns, and (iii) hallucinating historical details.
 These patterns point to built-in model biases that flatten nuanced distinctions, highlighting the need for explicit rules to handle ambiguity and set consistent thresholds.

 This study has limitations.
 Our current study only examines ethnicity-related identity, not other important aspects of identity (e.g., gender identity, sexual orientation, disability identity).
 Additionally, the annotated set (n=334) spans 10 countries and, while intentionally diverse, cannot represent the full global distribution of identities and contexts.
+Similarly, the sample sizes for certain countries are relatively small.
+While we report point estimates of model performance (e.g., Pearson’s $r$, Spearman’s $\rho$, Cohen’s $\kappa$), we do not include 95\% confidence intervals around these statistics, which would more fully capture the uncertainty introduced by small group sizes.
+As such, these metrics should be interpreted as suggestive rather than definitive; future work with larger, more balanced datasets is needed to validate the observed patterns and assess the consistency of model performance across diverse subpopulations.
 The transformation of multidimensional oppression into a five-level ordinal scale necessarily abstracts complex realities; different rubrics or task decompositions (\eg legal status, economic exclusion, exposure to violence) might yield different performance profiles.
 Although we train annotators, adjudicate disagreements, and document sources and rationales, expert judgment is itself contextual and may reflect scholarly debates or data gaps in particular regions or languages.
+We also did not compute intercoder agreement metrics such as Cohen's $\kappa$ for the ground-truth annotations and instead used a consensus-based approach.
+This method should be complemented with formal reliability assessments in future work to strengthen reproducibility.
 Finally, we conduct all prompting in a standardized template; alternative designs (\eg richer exemplars, multi-turn retrieval-augmented reasoning) could shift outcomes.

 Overall, our findings highlight the importance of structured, theory-informed prompting in aligning LLM outputs with expert-annotated oppression scores.
 Reasoning under rubric-guided rules, rather than unguided Chain-of-Thought (CoT) reasoning, is most effective at reducing error and improving reliability.
 Despite these additions, systemic miscalibration exists, particularly for ambiguous identities and politically complex regions, reinforcing the need for calibration against human-annotated benchmarks.
+Future work could incorporate Retrieval-Augmented Generation (RAG) or few-shot calibration to reduce bias in underperforming regions.
+Integrating country-specific histories via dynamic context windows could further enhance cultural specificity of LLM judgements.